jurisgpt/xForCloBot/workflow_alignment.md

 # Legal Workflow Alignment and Task Coverage

-xForCloBot is built to align with real-world legal workflows and modern legal AI task frameworks.
+xForCloBot is purpose built to align with real-world legal workflows and modern legal AI task frameworks.
 This includes support for early-stage case assessment, litigation pattern recognition, and prompt-based legal reasoning—all grounded in real appellate court logic.

+What is xForClo - X = Wrongful, ForClo=Foreclosure.

 ---